 - Extracting leaves that make it into the pond, especially in the autumn when it’s excessive

 In general, the larger the pond, the better!
-However, considering these various habitats, depths, and sizes can assist attract varied wildlife to whatever type of pond you’re building.
+However, considering these various habitats, depths, and sizes can attract varied wildlife to whatever type of pond you’re building.